We read it and hear it all the time: “The Bible is God’s love letter to us.”

 If you Web search “Jesus in every book of the Bible,” several sites have lists.
 All of these lists are wholly inadequate.
 This is not a criticism, but a person could read the Bible several times a year for 80 years and never discover ALL there is to discover about the Lord Jesus.

 I downloaded one of those lists and immediately began adding to it, with scriptures and other references.
-It was exciting, a little exhausting, kinda like piecing together a big, beautiful puzzle.
+It was exciting and a little exhausting, kinda like piecing together a big, beautiful puzzle.

-But I’m thinking this post will be a “living post,” which will continue to change as I discover more and more about my Beloved.
+But I’m thinking this post will be a “living post,” which I will continue to update as I discover more and more about my Beloved.
 He is altogether lovely (Song 5:16).

 In Genesis, Jesus Christ is